 Please send your application (CV and lecture proposal) to email@example.com

-The award is given yearly to student theses by female students of the Department of Architecture that are distinguished by an innovative and interdisciplinary approach to the assignment to be worked on.
-The patroness Prof. Christiane Thalgott, former city planning councillor of Munich and honorary professor for "Strategy and Implementation in Urban Planning" at the Department of Architecture at the Technical University of Munich, will present the Women's Representative Award in the amount of 500 euros.
+The award is given yearly to student projects by female students of the Department of Architecture at the Technical University of Munich (TUM) that are distinguished by an innovative and interdisciplinary approach to the assignment to be worked on.

 Nominations as self-application by female students to firstname.lastname@example.org - the following must be submitted: